Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks/README.md

 ### Scan target

 Before launching the attack, you need to know the `BDAddress` of the target BT device.
-To facilitate, BT Exploiter can the `BDAddress` of targets nearby by running the following command:
+To facilitate this, BT Exploiter can scan the `BDAddress` of targets nearby by running the following command:

 ```bash
 sudo bin/bt_exploiter --scan
 ```

-If **ESP32** is detect by bt_exploiter and scanning works, you should get a similar output to the Figure below.
+If **ESP32** is detected by bt_exploiter and scanning works, then you should get a similar output to the Figure below.

 ![](./docs/scan_output.png)